 LINC stands for Language Instruction for Newcomers to Canada.
 In LINC, you'll learn listening, speaking, reading, and writing skills.
-With LINC, you can get the knowledge you need to settle in Canada.
+You'll get the knowledge you need to settle in Canada.

 LINC Home Study

 LINC stands for Language Instruction for Newcomers to Canada.
 This program is offered online and by correspondence.
 Learners work one-on-one with a qualified TESL instructor every week.